satouriko/ushio/README.md

 track to use.
 Both SRT and WebVTT format are supported.

 3. Responsive design.
-Ushio is not bad on interact experience when you use your finger instead a mouse.
+Ushio is not bad on interact experience when you use your finger instead of a mouse.
 You can use this player in your responsive website, like your blog ;)

 4. Extensible.
 Injecting stylesheets is super easy.
 This player meets your need